THE WORK OF THE INTERNSHIP

-To be considered in the first round of intern selections, your completed application must be received by December 30, 2016.
-The application is very thorough so we encourage interested applicants to start immediately and submit applications as soon as possible!
+We do not have a firm application deadline, however the application is very thorough so we encourage interested applicants to start immediately and submit applications as soon as possible!
 Applications can be completed online.
 We will have multiple waves of interviews/placements.
 The first wave taking place between Thanksgiving and New Years.
-And a second wave of selections in February/March time frame.
-However the sooner you apply the the more quickly you can be interviewed and placed - with an increased potential of receiving your first choice of service location.
+And a second wave in February/March time frame).
+The sooner you apply the the more quickly you can be interviewed and placed - with an increased potential of receiving your first choice of service location.

 What food is provided?